A dotloop Case Study

 What’s more, Cartwright sees dotloop as a recruiting tool for new agents.

 “No other broker in my area is using a platform like this,” he says.
-“Agents who want to use the best technology are going to want to work here.”
+“Agents who want to use the best real estate technology are going to want to work here.”

 Cartwright credits dotloop with transforming how his brokerage works.